OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Comparison of New Results With Past Surveys Tuning of Relationship

 The \sdss results are consistent with these SEAMBH values in slope and scatter, but show systematically higher scatter than any other survey with strong constraints.
 This lower offset and higher scatter puts the \sdss data in tension with the low redshift Bentz Collection.
 Limiting the \sdss lags to only those that pass our cuts in Section~\ref{sec: SDSS-JAV cuts} (the \sdss-\javelin contour), the constraints become weak enough to overcome this inconsistency, but the preferred values for $\alpha$, $\beta$ and $\sigma$ do not significantly change.
 The LAMP survey lags sit the lowest of any data set, and their comparatively narrow range of luminosities mean they do not strongly constrain the $R-L$ slope by themselves.

-Fig.~\ref{fig:RL_params_all_lines} (b) shows the constraints on $R-L$ relationship parameters when combining all datasets that are not in tension with one another.
+Figure~\ref{fig:RL_params_all_lines} (b) shows the constraints on $R-L$ relationship parameters when combining all datasets that are not in tension with one another.
 Four such groups are possible: \begin{enumerate} \item \ozdes combined with the Bentz Collection, miscellaneous sources and the sub-sampled \sdss data, \item As for 1, but with SEAMBH lags in place of Bentz, \item As for 2 but using the full \sdss sample, \item \ozdes data combined with miscellaneous sources, the SEAMBH lags and the lags from the LAMP survey. \end{enumerate} Where we use a `primary' \hbeta grouping elsewhere in the paper, it refers to the first of these groupings.
+We make this choice of grouping as it combines the data of \ozdes and \sdss with a broad set of literature lags, while excluding the lags of the SEAMBH survey that are, by the survey's design, deliberately intended to be atypical of the broader AGN population.

 {\cellcolor{green!25}T} {\cellcolor{red!25}F}